Hide table of contents

 What is strategic foresight?

-Foresight can be used to explore plausible futures and identify the potential challenges that may emerge.
-Foresight helps us better understand the system that we are dealing with, how the system could evolve, and the potential surprises that may arise.
+Foresight can be used to explore plausible futures and identify potential challenges.
+It helps us better understand the system we are dealing with, how the system could evolve, and potential surprises that may arise.

 Governments use foresight to help policy development and decision-making.
 Looking to the future helps us prepare for tomorrow’s problems and not just react to yesterday’s problems.